 Toxins can be neutralized and the air cleaned by this plant, known as Pothos.
 The self-sustaining terrarium’s environment will benefit from this arrangement the most.

 Golden Pothos, also known as Devil’s Ivy, is a vining plant that thrives in warm, damp environments.
-A popular choice because they’re easy to maintain and nearly impossible in the wild, they’re a popular choice.
+It’s a popular choice because they’re easy to maintain and nearly impossible in the wild, they’re a popular choice.

 Low light conditions can also be tolerated by Epipremnum aureum.
 There won’t be any issues with it being placed in a dark environment.
 Numerous people choose to utilize this plant as a decorative item due to its eye-catching appeal.